-Twidale says you can set up independent tracking yourself.
-One option is called AirTag, and it connects with an Apple device so you can track the tag's location.
+You can set up independent tracking yourself.
+Paula Twidale, senior vice president of travel for AAA, said one option is called AirTag, and it connects with an Apple device so you can track the tag's location.
 Properly ID your suitcases on the inside, too: The consumer advocate group Travelers United says put your info on the inside, too, in case your outside tag gets torn off.
 Hoban makes the same suggestion.

 "I have had a bag taken off the carousel at the airport in Salt Lake [City].
 Luckily, I knew the people who took my bag so it was easy to exchange it," she said.
 "But again, what if I did not know those people?
 What if they were total strangers and got my bag home?
 Hopefully, they're good, honest people and see that I have a name and phone number in the bag that they can call me and let me know the mistake."